 In addition, several C-type lectin receptors, such as SIGN-R1, DC-SIGN and DCIR have been reported to be required for the immunomodulatory activity of highly sialylated IgG to suppress inflammation in mouse models of autoimmunity (Fig. 1c) 4.
-Very recently, sialylated IgG binding to DC-SIGN on Hofbauer cells, a type of fetal macrophage involved in maintaining tolerance at the maternal-fetal interface, was suggested to contribute to immune tolerance induction via NF-kB signaling and IL10 production, further supporting a general immunomodulatory role of highly sialylated IgG 99.
-During vaccination, such as against influenza virus, highly sialylated antigen-specific IgG antibodies were shown to feed-back on the B cell response via CD23 which may modulate affinity maturation leading to the optimal generation of broadly protective virus-specific IgG responses 100.
+Very recently, sialylated IgG binding to DC-SIGN on Hofbauer cells, a type of fetal macrophage involved in maintaining tolerance at the maternal-fetal interface, was suggested to contribute to immune tolerance induction via NF-kB signaling and IL-10 production, further supporting a general immunomodulatory role of highly sialylated IgG 99.
+During vaccination, such as against influenza virus, highly sialylated antigen-specific IgG antibodies were shown to feed-back on the B cell response via CD23, which may modulate affinity maturation leading to the optimal generation of broadly protective virus-specific IgG responses 100.
 To what extent highly sialylated IgG binds directly to receptors such as DC-SIGN or CD23, however, remains a matter of debate 99, 101, 102, 103.

 Fab glycans